doda2025-team4/lib-version/README.md

 ### Packaging Part

 To create the GitHub action that creates a package in the repo, I used the template provided at: https://github.com/actions/setup-java/blob/main/docs/advanced-usage.md#apache-maven-with-a-settings-path.
+This is in `.github/workflows/maven-publish.yml`.
+It is a workflow that is used in two other workflows.
+One for the automatic versioning and releases and one for manual releases.

 I updated `pom.xml` to include a `distributionManagement` section as specified in https://docs.github.com/en/actions/tutorials/publish-packages/publish-java-packages-with-maven.